iamarjun/second-brain/Android/Coroutines.md

 **2. Default**
 Thread pool with max thread = Max(2, NUM_OF_CPU_CORES)
-Used for computation intensive tasks
+Used for CPU bound work.

 **3. IO**
 Thread pool with max thread = Max(64, NUM_OF_CPU_CORES), can be increase by adjusting system properties.
-Used of IO tasks which are mostly "waiting"
+Used for IO bound work.

 ## NonCancellable